menegol-t/StaticHTMLSCSS/README.md

 ### Hi there 👋
 This is my web project!
 It's basically a proof of concept to get me familiarised with the basics of front-end development.

+This proyect is deployed [here](https://menegol-t.github.io/menegol-t/).

 The main objective was to test my knowledge in HTML, CSS, SCSS, JavaScript & Git.
 It's got a couple of libraries like Bootstrap or SweetAlert2, but that's it.

 So it's a fairly unsophisticated website, but thats what improvement is all about!
-To date, i have improved it by replicating the "e-commerce" aspect in another proyect of mine which uses ReactJS, so be sure to check that out.
+To date, i have improved it by replicating the "e-commerce" aspect in another proyect of mine which uses ReactJS that i'll link at the bottom, so be sure to check that out.

-This proyect is deployed [here](https://menegol-t.github.io/menegol-t/).

-I organised the JS files based on what page they are called from.
-So for example, the JS file that calls teh images in the Index dinamically from a JSON file is called fromIndex.js
+I organised the JS files based on what HTML they are called from.
+So for example, the JS file that puts the images in the Index dinamically from a JSON file is called fromIndex.js, because that JS file is only called by the index.html

 Demo functionalities: